Irreversibility of the pendulum revisited from Husimi's adiabaticity parameter: Main results

 where the inequality is ensured from Eq.~(\ref{eq.Q_1}) and the equality is achieved when $Q_t^*=1$.

 Meanwhile, as for general cases including $\Gamma_t\ne 0$, because the area expansion rate in the phase plane $W_t$ can take values larger or smaller than unity, the pendulum may not be regarded as being thermally isolated.
 Thus, we may not expect that we have the law of entropy non-decrease like Eq.~(\ref{eq.DS_ineq}).
-Nevertheless, by considering Eq.~(\ref{eq.Q_inq}), we still have a generalized version of the second law of thermodynamics like Eq.~(\ref{eq.DS_ineq}):
+Nevertheless, by considering Eq.~(\ref{eq.Q_inq}), we notice that we can bound the volume-entropy change from the lower side as

-which imposes a thermodynamic limitation on the allowed operation of the pendulum through the angular frequency even in the case of $\Gamma_t\ne 0$.
+This inequality imposes a thermodynamic limitation on the allowed operation of the pendulum through the angular frequency even in the case of $\Gamma_t\ne 0$, which is reminiscent of the second law of thermodynamics.
+When $\Gamma_t \ne 0$, the system is no longer thermally isolated and we may regard that there is an implicit coupling to a surrounding such as a heat reservoir through the friction term.
+However, the degrees of freedom of such a heat reservoir have not been taken into account explicitly here.
+Therefore, we are using the ``second law" statement in a meaning that there is an operational restriction even on a non-Liouvillian dynamics closed only by the system's degree of freedom.
+This result also highlights a role of the volume entropy in a non-thermally-isolated system beyond the role in a thermally-isolated system.

-Two remarks are in order with respect to Eq.~(\ref{eq.DS_W}).
-First, it is noteworthy that we may express Eq.~(\ref{eq.DS_W}) in a different way in terms of Shannon entropy.
-The Shannon entropy as an information theoretic quantity is defined by
+Two more remarks are in order with respect to the second laws Eqs.~(\ref{eq.DS_ineq}) and (\ref{eq.DS_W}).
+First, can we obtain the similar inequalities if we use an alternative entropy such as Gibbs entropy instead of the volume-entropy?
+The Gibbs entropy is defined by